 The direct and community workers should receive safeguard training and awareness (including gender, GBV/SEA, GRM and OHS), enforcing safeguards measures, details on the workers' insurance.
-The budget towards these types of activities and training, etc. are included in all contracts under the project.
-GRM systems of UNDP, WFP and FAO to be applied are compatible with WB's grievance mechanism, and they cover different types of workers, including contracted, community, civic and NGO workers.
-Any contractors and community committees supporting the project must, therefore, also ensure implementation of the GRM for all contracted and community workers, based on and compatabile with the WB, UNDP, FAO and WFP 'GRM systems (this is also stipulated in the ESMF and is to be included in any contracting documents).
-During the implementation phase of the services, SFD, PWP and SEMPS under the supervision and management of FAO, UNDP and WFP will organize planned and unplanned visits to contractors' offices and/or place where work is being performed.
+The budget towards these types of activities and training, etc., are included in all contracts under the project.
+GRM systems of UNDP, ICRC, WFP, and FAO to be applied are compatible with WB's grievance mechanism, and should be done to ensure her/his protection.
+In addition to this, all the above reporting and referral procedures should be applied.

+they cover different types of workers, including contracted, community, civic and NGO workers.
+Any contractors and community committees supporting the project must, therefore, also ensure implementation of the GRM for all contracted and community workers, based on and compatible with the WB, UNDP, ICRC, FAO, and WFP's GRM systems (this is also stipulated in the ESMF and is to be included in any contracting documents).
+During the implementation phase of the services, ICRC, SFD, PWP, SEMPS, GSMC, MAIF, GAHVQS, AREA, MAIF, Vet Lab / Univ, GAHVQS and Quality Lab under the supervision and management of FAO, UNDP and WFP will organize planned and unplanned visits to contractors' offices and/or place where work is being performed.
 In these visits the progress achieved, health and safety-related issues and child and forced labor employment status will be observed.
-The site reports will include the KPIs for contractor management and the outputs will be reflected in the monthly reports.
+The site reports will include the Key Performance Indicators (KPIs) for contractor management and the outputs will be reflected in the monthly reports.
 In case of non-compliance by the contractors, corrective actions will be taken.